nfrederikfhf/SE1F22/softwarehuset_as/README.md

 ```
 0
 ```
-when the selection menu, will always exit the GUI and program, thus losing the current instance of the program.
+when the selection menu is present, will always exit the GUI and program, thus losing the current instance of the program.

 Functionallity restrictions